 By using Dynamics 365, manufacturers can improve margins and increase customer loyalty by creating more customer-focused solutions, reimagining customer experiences by delivering new smart devices and machines, and creating differentiated products and services.

-How Is IoT being utilized currently by Manufacturers?
+How Is IoT Being Utilized Currently by Manufacturers?

-Clint Belinsky, Vice President of Global Quality at Jabil, remarked that, “Since deploying the Microsoft predictive analytics solutions, we have seen, at least, an 80 percent accuracy rate in the prediction of machine processes that will slow down or fail, contibuting to a scrap and rework savings of 17 percent.”
+Clint Belinsky, Vice President of Global Quality at Jabil, remarked that, “Since deploying the Microsoft predictive analytics solutions, we have seen, at least, an 80 percent accuracy rate in the prediction of machine processes that will slow down or fail, contributing to a scrap and rework savings of 17 percent.”

 IoT Easier for Manufacturers with Dynamics 365